peterhinch/micropython-touch/README.md

 The `Menu` class enables the creation of single or multiple level menus.
 The top level of the menu comprises a row of `Button` instances at the top of the physical screen.
-Each button can either call a callback or instantiate a dropdown menu comprising the second menu level.
+Each button can either call a callback or instantiate a dropdown menu comprising the next menu level.

 Each item on a dropdown menu can invoke either a callback or a lower level menu.
+When a dropdown is visible, a touch elsewhere on the screen will close it without triggering a callback.

 Constructor mandatory positional arg:
  1. `writer` The `Writer` instance (defines font) to use.